Twenmod/Portfoliogame/readme.md

 ## Gameplay
 - Your objective is to collect as much treasure/gold as possible
 - Collect gold by mining ore or ~~finding treasure~~
-- Get to the exit point alive (Not yet in game)
+- Get to the exit point alive

 ## Tips
 - Do not die